 The National Library of Medicine recently stated Vitamin D Insufficiency May Account for Almost Nine of Ten COVID-19 Deaths — Get information about that article below.

 I am not a medical doctor.
 Please refer to your physician before beginning any #vitamin supplements.

-In current times, 100% of all covid-19 patients who have to be hospitalized have a Vitamin D deficiency.
+Medical personnel report 100% of all Covid-19 patients who have to be hospitalized have a Vitamin D deficiency.
 You should spend time in the sun for optimal life and to attain the benefits of Vitamin D. Supplements provide minimal, if any, benefit because you must have a certain amount of sunlight — without sunscreen and not through glass — at optimal times during the day.
 This is the only way.

 You cannot get the Vitamin D you need from food or supplements – you just cannot!
 This important vitamin reduces the risk of:

 depression (the destruction of which will cause you to live life more abundantly)

 What if the growing incidents of #diabetes in #African-American, had to do with lack of sun more so than diet.
 If everyone else in the world is eating primarily starches, why is the prevalence of #diabetes so high in African-Americans?
 Because Africans have the highest level of sun-blocking melanin and usually do not spend enough time in the sun amongst many other factors.